scvalencia/MOOC/Coursera/ScientificComputing/IntroductionToProgramminfWithMATLAB/lectures/week1/notes.md

 **Purpose**: To teach computer programming to people with no experience with programming

 #### Programming languages
-**FORTRAN (1950s)**: A formula translator programming language to make programming easier, especially for solve numerical problems.
+**FORTRAN (1950s)**: A formula translator programming language to make programming easier, especially to solve numerical problems.

 **Pascal (1960s)**: A programming language for teaching structured programming, it was released as an educational language, and was largely used at schools at the time.